UCSF-CBI/cbioportal_docs/docs/FAQ.md

 Data from AACR Project GENIE are provided in a [dedicated instance of cBioPortal](https://www.cbioportal.org/genie/).
 You can also download GENIE data from the [Synapse Platform](http://synapse.org/genie).
 Note that you will need to register before accessing the data.

-If you have any questions or run into problems accessing the GENIE cBioPortal, please email [michelle.turski@ucsf.edu](mailto:michelle.turski@ucsf.edu).
+If you have any questions or run into problems accessing the GENIE cBioPortal, please email [us](mailto:ucsf.cbioportal@ucsf.edu).

 #### How is the UCSF cBioPortal instance different from the GENIE cBioPortal?